EstherAlo/DAREY.IO-Projects/Project2/Project2.md

  ![P2A (5)](https://user-images.githubusercontent.com/93116204/139405644-5b17265f-078c-40e0-956a-80f0b917936d.png)

 - Run the security script - this comes pre-installed with mysql.
-This script removes some insecure default settings and locks down access to your database system. if you do not VALIDATE PASSWORD PLUGIN.
-The server will still ask for you to  select and confirm a password for the MySQL root user.
+This script removes some insecure default settings and locks down access to your database system. if you do not VALIDATE PASSWORD PLUGIN the server will still ask for you to  select and confirm a password for the MySQL root user.

 ```
 sudo mysql_secure_installation